johanneshagspiel/big-data-scripts/README.md

 It is assumed that both a [Java JDK](https://openjdk.org/) and an IDE such as [IntelliJ](https://www.jetbrains.com/idea/) are installed and that the users operating system is Windows.

 - Install the Scala support plugin for your IDE.
-- Import the corresponding subfolder of this repository as a Maven project and resolve all dependencies.
+- Import the corresponding sub folder of this repository as a Maven project and resolve all dependencies.

-## Contributors

-These scripts were created together with Saru.

 ## Licence